tmakatos/qemu/docs/devel/vfio-user.rst

 Socket
 ------

-A single UNIX domain socket is assumed to be used for each device.
+A server can serve:

+1) one or more clients, and/or
+2) one or more virtual devices, belonging to one or more clients.

+The current protocol specification requires a dedicated socket per client/server connection.
+It is a server-side implementation detail whether a single server handles multiple virtual devices from the same or multiple clients.
 The location of the socket is implementation-specific.
-Multiplexing clients, devices, and servers over the same socket is not supported in this version of the protocol, but a device ID field exists in the message header so that a future support can be added without a major version change.
+Multiplexing clients, devices, and servers over the same socket is not supported in this version of the protocol.

 Authentication
 --------------